It is a paradox that we spend our time doing, but are happiest and most effective being. These notes suggest some ways we can heal this split.

 Healing the split

 A good place to start is with yourself.
 You probably have years of working for a living and spending your leisure time doing, so making a change is difficult.
-I have been struggling with this personally as I approach retirement.

 One-way is to think about those fulfilling “being” moments.
 Have you ever seen a sky so full of stars you can’t count them?
 Sat on a beach and watched the surf?
 Have you walked in the hills in the spring?
 Giggled with a friend?